ryanstraits/ryanstraits.github.io/_posts/2018-04-08-intro-the-middle-chapters.md

 And so, now that I'm smack dab in the middle of my thirties, I have come to recognize just how _crucial_ this time of life is.
 The middle is where the work happens.
 This is the proverbial "nose to the grindstone" portion of your life.
 It's where things get _done_.
 It's where you become:

 * A better driver
-* An informed voter
+* An _informed_ voter
-* A seasoned professional
+* A working professional
-* An expert partner
+* A seasoned partner
 * A mature parent
+* A craft beer drinker

 Midlife may not be filled with many "firsts", but it will almost certainly be filled with many of your life's "bests".

-You may not be able to see it yet, so let me report back on my early findings at this stage of the game: your middle ages are a _gift_.
+You may not be able to see it quite yet, so let me report back on my early findings from where I sit at this stage of the game: your midlife crisis is a _gift_.

 Your thirties are this sweet spot in the center and thick of it all.
-You've lived enough life to know what _not_ to do, while still having the agency over yourself and your choices to do what you _want_ to do.
+You've lived enough life to know what _not_ to do, while still having the agency over yourself and your choices to still be able to do what you _want_ to do.
 Yes, midlife can be unremarkable.
-But it's also a chance to regroup, refresh, re-purpose, and redirect.
+But it's also this rare presentation of a second chance we are afforded that allows us to regroup, refresh, re-purpose, and redirect.
 Getting a handle on your fragility may just be the wake-up call you need to remind yourself that you're still in this thing.
 And you've got a long way left to go!

 And so, I've resolved that if there are no inherent dividers in this section of the book, then I am just going to have to create them _myself_.
-And if society isn't going to hand me any punctuation during these interminable middle years, then I am going to have to add my _own_ exclamation points.
+If society isn't going to hand me any punctuation during these interminable middle years, then dammit, I am going to add my _own_ exclamation points.

-And just like my expanding waistline can attest, there's a lot to love in the middle.
+And just like my expanding waistline can attest, there is a lot to love in the middle.

 ---